-Figure 4a and 4b illustrate the location of the on-street parking supply.
-Figure 5a and 5b illustrate the off-street parking supply.
-Figures 6a and 6b illustrate only the twelve municipal off-street parking facilities that are provided in eight surface lots and one underground garage.
-Nine of the facilities serve the general commercial parking area while three surface lots serve primarily park and recreational uses.
+Figures 4a and 4b illustrate the location of the on-street parking supply.
+Figures 5a and 5b illustrate the off-street parking supply.
+Figures 6A and 6b illustrate municipal off-street parking facilities.
+Nine of the facilities are located in the CPA and are provided in eight surface lots and one underground garage.

+These lots primarily service the commercial and library mainstreet area and adjacent parks and library.
+The remaining municipal lots are outside of the CPA and primarily service the GO Station, parks and recreational uses.
 All figures include the CPA boundaries adopted for the purposes of this study.